slonigiraf/whitepaper/slonigiraf/ENG.md

 $30.20 / (21 * 8 * 60) = 0.003$

-As previously discussed, we use the minimum teacher wage of a country as a approximation for the cost of tutor work.
+As previously discussed, we use the minimum teacher wage of a country as an approximation for the cost of tutor work.
 Therefore, in Ethiopia, a minute of tutor work costs 0.003 USD.

-A reimbursement is a financial compensation paid by a tutor to an expert who discovers that a student does not possess a skill listed on their diploma.
-Experts must verify multiple diplomas to find one that is missing a skill, so we need to estimate how many diplomas are necessary.
-It is known that students [forget one skill out of four studied](https://link.springer.com/article/10.1007/s10643-022-01332-3), so an expert typically needs to verify four diplomas on average to get one reimbursement.
-Our experiments have shown that it takes an expert 1.5 minutes to verify one diploma, thus they spend 6 minutes (4*1.5) to get one reimbursement.
-Therefore, we can say that a reimbursement is equivalent to the cost of six minutes of an expert's work.
-As previously mentioned, an expert's salary is on average 3.16 times higher than the minimum teacher wage.
-Thus 1 minute of an expert work price should equal to 0.00948 USD in Ethiopia:
+A reimbursement is financial compensation paid by a tutor to an expert who discovers that a student does not possess a skill listed on their diploma.
+Experts must verify multiple diplomas to find one missing a skill, so we need to estimate how many diplomas are necessary.
+It is known that students forget [one skill out of the four studied](https://link.springer.com/article/10.1007/s10643-022-01332-3).
+Hence, an expert typically must verify four diplomas on average to get one reimbursement.
+Our experiments have shown that it takes an expert 1.5 minutes to verify one diploma; thus, they spend 6 minutes (4*1.5) to get one reimbursement.
+Therefore, reimbursement is equivalent to the cost of six minutes of an expert's work.
+As mentioned, an expert's salary is, on average, 3.16 times higher than the minimum teacher wage.
+Thus 1 minute of an expert work price should equal 0.00948 USD in Ethiopia:

 $0.003 * 3.16 = 0.00948$

-And 6 minutes of an expert work is equal to 0.05688 USD:
+And 6 minutes of expert work is equal to 0.05688 USD:

 $0.00948 * 6 = 0.05688$

 Therefore, to incentivize students to engage in expert work, **the reimbursement amount in Ethiopia should be approximately 0.05688 USD**.

-During a 4-year testing of the Slonigiraf educational model in different schools, we have identified experimentally that a tutor needs on average 11 minutes to teach a tutee one skill.
+During 4-year testing of the Slonigiraf educational model in different schools, we have identified experimentally that a tutor needs, on average, 11 minutes to teach a tutee one skill.
 Since a minute of the tutor's work costs 0.003 USD in Ethiopia, the tutor's work per skill costs 0.033 USD:

 $0.003*11 = 0.033$

-The tutor receives compensation from the tutee not only for their time, but also for issuing a diploma that can be verified by an expert.
-Without a premium for issuing the diploma, the tutor would incur a loss, as it is not possible to completely eliminate the possibility of the tutee forgetting the skill.
-As previously stated, tutees tend to forget 1 skill out of every 4 studied.
-Therefore, the tutor should add a premium of 1 reimbursement amount for every 4 skills taught, or $1/4$ of that amount for each diploma issued.
-As a result, the **total cost of a diploma in Ethiopia would be 0.04722 USD**:
+The tutor receives compensation from the tutee for their time and issuing a diploma that an expert can verify.
+Without a premium for giving the diploma, the tutor would incur a loss, as it is impossible to eliminate the possibility of the tutee forgetting the skill.
+As previously stated, tutees forget one skill out of every four studied.
+Therefore, the tutor should add a premium of 1 reimbursement for every four skills taught, or $1/4$ of that amount for each diploma issued.
+As a result, **the total cost of a diploma in Ethiopia would be 0.04722 USD**:

 $0.033+0.05688*1/4=0.04722$

-If we divide the calculated reimbursement amount by the diploma price, we can conclude that the reimbursement is 1.2 times greater than the diploma price:
+Suppose we divide the calculated reimbursement amount by the diploma price.
+In that case, we can conclude that the reimbursement is 1.2 times greater than the diploma price:

 $0.05688/0.04722 = 1.2$

-Because all issued diplomas go through verification, it is NOT profitable for a tutor to cheat the system by issuing a large number of fraudulent diplomas.
+Because all issued diplomas go through verification, it is NOT profitable for a tutor to cheat the system by issuing many fraudulent diplomas.
 Doing so would result in them losing 1.2 times more money than they would earn.

 ### Situations Leading To Earning and Spending Money